 AboutIceBuddha is an open-source (MIT license) hex viewer and generic binary file parser that runs in the browser.

 See an example.

 Why?I wanted to test the limits of what was possible in the browser from a static site.
-IceBuddha is hosted on github pages.
+Because all the files are static (no database, and no server-side functionality) IceBuddha is hosted on github pages.

 Similar projects/products010 editor: Windows & Mac (commercial), odd format for binary templates to parse files, but looks similar to C structs and is often referenced.